 We are proud to offer colocation at our new campus: IXcellerate Moscow South.
 It will unite several data centers across 34 acres (14 ha) starting with Moscow Five (MOS5).
-Once fully developed, the total power capacity of the campus will exceed 200 MW, ready to house over 20,000 racks.
-The first phase with 1,200 racks is slated for commissioning in Q4 2021.
+Once fully developed, the total power capacity of the campus will exceed 250 MW, ready to house over 17,000 racks.
+The first phase is slated for commissioning in late 2021.

 MOS 5 and other on-campus facilities will be built to accommodate high-load servers and infrastructure for ultra high power density computing in accordance with the Tier III reliability level, and enhance customer experience by providing access to extensive office, meeting, event and project space.

 During construction, it is planned to use the best energy-efficient engineering solutions, including carbon embodiment and sustainability through procurement.
 IXcellerate aims to deliver industry leading design PUE of 1.25 whilst investing in repurposing materials.